 By the time we left, some 90 minutes later, there was a line waiting to be seated.

-The three locations of the Daiquiri Deck can become very busy places, especially when the combination of peak season and spring break come together.
+The four locations of the Daiquiri Deck can become very busy places, especially when the combination of peak season and spring break come together.
 So, plan accordingly with your hunger-clock in mind.

 The Daiquiri Deck also features a Raw Bar for the oyster lovers of the world.
 Their raw bar features oysters from around the globe and from here in Florida; Blue Point Oysters from the Atlantic Ocean, Eagle Creek Oysters from the Pacific and Apalachicola Premium Oysters from the Gulf of Mexico's waters.